Culture Matters

 “We were a business that needed to find new possibilities and new ways forward.
 We found that in Alastair.”
 Keith Weed, former Unilever CMO

-We worked with OMD, the world’s largest media agency network, to find and leverage Difference Makers from throughout their organization.
-We designed and delivered a program to identify, coach and mentor them on the skills and behaviors of difference making, guiding them into creating and implementing enterprise-level new ideas for strengthening OMD in the post-Covid environment..
+We worked with the CEO and Senior Leaders of the Diversified Agency Service division (200+ agencies) to launch our Difference Maker program.
+We designed and delivered a program to identify, coach and mentor junior and mid-level employees on the skills and behaviors of difference making, guiding them into creating and implementing enterprise-level new ideas.
+Multiple ideas are currently being scaled, adding $100M+ in incremental value to the company.
+We’re expanding the program significantly in 2024 based on the early success.

 Other clients we have helped